Path length: 23.1 miles

 County: Nodaway, Worth, Harrison

-Per an article in The Maryville Daily Forum from October 10, 1958, 67 farmsteads and extensive damage in Nodaway and Worth Counties.
+Per an article in The Maryville Daily Forum from October 10, 1958, 67 farmsteads had extensive damage in Nodaway and Worth Counties.
 33 homes in the two counties were destroyed/damaged.
 Twelve of the homes were located in the southern part of Parnell.
 I could not find any damage information for the Eagleville area.

 We gathered information for this event from the SPC & NCDC Databases, the October 1959 Climatological Data National Summary (CDNS) and Thomas Grazulis in Significant Tornadoes and found the following differences: